SEO for Wellness Businesses: The Complete Guide to Getting Found in Competitive Markets

 Here’s another example that might give you some clarity about keyword research 👇

-Ok, say you’re a business coach.
+Ok, say you’re a therapist in Vancouver.

 Instead, she’s typing things like: